vasigorc/bash-utils/nix/README.md

 nix --version
 ```

-## Modules
+## modules

 ### default.nix

-This includes basic utilites that are likely to be used with any project.
+this includes basic utilites that are likely to be used with any project.

-To run this, copy `default.nix` into any directory and just run Nix shell:
+to run this, copy `default.nix` into any directory and just run nix shell:

 ```shell
 nix-shell